Applewood, Swords: Public transport

 Applewood (Glen Ellan Road) is served by Dublin Bus Routes 41c, 41x & 43 and the Swords Express service.

-Dublin Bus route 41c operates approximately every 20 minutes from Swords Manor to Dublin City Centre (Lwr Abbey Street) through Applewood, Swords Village, River Valley, Santry and Drumcondra.
-At peak times route 41x operates a service to UCD Belfield via Dublin City Centre and route 43 operates a service to Dublin City Centre via Kinsealy and the Malahide Road.
+Dublin Bus route 41c operates approximately every 20 minutes from Swords Manor to Dublin City Centre (Lower Abbey Street) through Applewood, Swords Village, River Valley, Santry and Drumcondra.
+At peak times, route 41x operates a service to UCD Belfield via Dublin City Centre and route 43 operates a service to Dublin City Centre via Kinsealy and the Malahide Road.

 The Swords Express service runs approximately every 30 minutes from Swords Manor to Dublin City Centre (Georges/Eden Quay) through Applewood, Swords Village and Holywell, then express via the M1 motorway and Port Tunnel.

 Parks

 The Broadmeadow Linear Park is a small park north of Applewood along the Broadmeadow River.
 Fingal County Council plan to extend the park eastwards to Balheary Park and westwards into the proposed Swords Regional Park.

 Balheary Park is east of Applewood at the confluence of the Broadmeadow River and the Ward River.
 It surrounds Swords Business Campus on three sides and has some playing pitches which are used by St. Colmcille's GAA club.
 In mid-2006, Fingal County Council built a skatepark and adjoining basketball courts/football court in Balheary Park.

 The Fingal Council Local Area Plan (2005–2011) proposed a new 65 ha regional park for Swords.
 If developed as planned, it would be located north-east of Applewood, stretching from the Rathbeale Road to the Broadmeadow River.
-The park is proposed to be immediately west of Oldtown and adjoining and ultimately extending into the Broadmeadow River Valley Linear Park.
-The park is proposed to serve Swords and its hinterland, and comprise active recreational and passive activities, commensurate with the Council's vision for the emerging city of Swords.